-Brad C. Klein, MD
+Brad C. Klein, MD, MBA

 Dr. Klein graduated with highest honors with dual majors in biology and psychology from Rutgers College, Rutgers University.
 He received his medical degree from Jefferson Medical College (now Sidney Kimmel Medical College) concurrently with a Master’s in Business Administration in Health and Medical Sciences Administration from Widener University.
 He completed his neurology residency and headache fellowship at Thomas Jefferson University Hospital.